Northwest Orient Airlines Flight 307: Legacy

-This would not be the only crash that Northwest saw in 1950; three months, two weeks, and two days after, on June 23, Flight 2501 crashed into Lake Michigan with the loss of all 58 aboard, the deadliest commercial airliner accident in the country at the time.
+This would not be the only crash that Northwest saw in 1950; three and a half months later on June 23, Flight 2501 crashed into Lake Michigan with the loss of all 58 aboard, the deadliest commercial airliner accident in the country at the time, and as of 2026, neither wreckage nor remains of the occupants have been recovered.

-This was also not the first time that a Northwest Martin 2-0-2 suffered an accident in the Minneapolis-Saint Paul metropolitan area; a little over a year and a half prior, on August 29, 1948, Flight 421, also flown by a 2-0-2, crashed on approach to the Twin Cities Airport in Fountain City, Wisconsin, 4.1 mi northwest of Winona, Minnesota.
+This was also not the first time that a Northwest Martin 2-0-2 suffered an accident in the Minneapolis-Saint Paul metropolitan area; a little over a year and a half prior, on August 29, 1948, Flight 421, also flown by a 2-0-2, disintegrated in flight and crashed on approach to the Twin Cities Airport in Fountain City, Wisconsin, 4.1 mi northwest of Winona, Minnesota.
 In total, between August 1948 and January 1951, five of Northwest's 25 Martin 2-0-2's suffered fatal accidents, with an overall death toll of 89.
 Subsequently, Northwest withdrew all 2-0-2s from service at midnight on March 17, 1951, ten days after the one-year-anniversary of the crash of Flight 307.
 The remaining twenty planes were sold or leased to local service airlines.
 Northwest never operated the Martin 2-0-2 again.